azemoh/gulp-pug-sass-seed/README.md

 5. [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) to add vendor prefixes to css files

 ### To run
-- Execute `npm install` from this directory to install dependencies.
+- Execute `npm install` from this directory to install dev dependencies.
 - Execute `gulp` to run all tasks, launch the browser sync local server and watch for changes.